andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 you have to walk farther since it's on an angle."

 At this point my brain starts calculating.
-I'm so tired I can barely stand up but the *Well....Actually* center of my brain is running full steam ahead.
+I'm so tired I can barely stand up but the "*Well....Actually*" center of my brain is running full steam ahead.
 It's like the rich part of town during "rolling blackouts."
 (Can you tell I'm still bitter about the Houston ice storm of 2021?)